Irish Bacon and Cabbage

 1/8 teaspoon salt

 Finely chop garlic, shallot and onion and place in a small bowl.
-Finely chop
+Finely

-parsley and tarragon and add to the bowl.
+chop parsley and tarragon and add to the bowl.

-Add the Worcestershire sauce, Dijon mustard, Guinness, Tamari and seasonings
+Add the Worcestershire sauce, Dijon mustard, Guinness, Tamari and

 Place the rib eye in the marinade and make sure it is well coated.
-Cover the
+Cover

-for a picnic entree the following day.
+being used for a picnic entree the following day.

 Pre heat the grill and then cook the rib eye.

-Place the remaining marinade in a small saucepan on the grill and reduce it
+Place the remaining marinade in a small saucepan on the grill and reduce

-marinade at this stage if desired.
+the marinade at this stage if desired.
 Pour over the rib eye and serve.

 This marinade recipe is enough for one steak.
 Multiply as necessary.